AI voice bots are getting law firms sued. There’s a better way.

 - Trust erosion the moment detection happens

-- Negative associations that stick
+- Negative associations that persist

 The Bar Is Watching